 Audiovisual performance featuring projected animation, animatronic sculptures, music, and movement.

 Dressed as one of her feathered creatures with antlers, Lanina performs in front of the projected animations, illuminated solely by her anthropomorphic sculptures - skeletal birds with human baby heads and phosphorescent eyes.
 She is illuminated by only two light sources: her stop-motion hand-painted animations and the sculptures – plastic anthropomorphic skeleton birds with human baby heads and lights shining out of their pupils.
-Each animation is 10 feet high by 14 feet wide projected onto the adjacent walls, creating a seamless immersive story.
+Each animation is projected onto the adjacent walls, creating a seamless immersive story.